Oh mamma mia

-"Oh mamma mia" is a song by Italian rapper Guè with featured vocals by singer Rose Villain.
-It was released on 10 January 2025 by Island and Universal as the lead single from Guè's ninth album Tropico del Capricorno.
+"Oh mamma mia" is a song by Italian rapper Guè with featured vocals by Italian singer-songwriter Rose Villain.
+It was released on 10 January 2025 by Island and Universal as the lead single from Guè's ninth album, Tropico del Capricorno.
 It topped the Italian Singles Chart.

 The song pays hommage to Pino Daniele using a sample of his song "Che soddisfazione".

 Music video

 The music video for "Oh mamma mia", directed by Marc Lucas and Igor Grbesic, was released on the same day via Guè's YouTube channel.
 It was shot in the Quartieri Spagnoli in Naples.